mijkami/openclassrooms/projets/projet_8/README.md

 # local linux (/!\ current distro : archlinux, check other package managers)
 ## java
+> create your P8_kernel to contain the packages installed for the project
+> link P8_kernel to jupyter to be able to select it

 sudo pacman -S jdk17-openjdk
 export JAVA_HOME=/usr/lib/jvm/java-17-openjdk
 java -version